ritaturk/xenko-docs/GUIDELINES.md

 3. A short introduction sentence explaining what is the section about.
 4. A paragraph exposing the main and best features of the engine on the topic.
 5. A short paragraph explaining what can be learned by reading this section.
-6. Links to the section overview and the main topics of the section.
-For the main sections, one image per link illustrating the sub-topic will be added as a grid.
+6. An overview of the section giving a full insight of the topic (objectives, challenges, base concepts).

-Note: for sub-folder headers the section header page can be replaced by the overview page when appropriate.
+Note: for sub-folder headers only an overview or links to main subjects can be enough for a section header page.

 Example
 ```